Aurelien-GZL/give_change/README.md

 - Purchasing price
 - Money provided by customer

-First version after one month of coding, hope to work on more efficient version in the future
+First version after one month of coding, hope to work on a more efficient version in the future